jainam-panchal/PPS_question_bank/README.md

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/35.c">35.
 Write a C program to multiply two N X N Matrix.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/37.c">37.
 Write a program to reverse the input string.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/38.c">38.
+Write a program to concatenate two strings without using built
+  in function.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/42.c">42.
 Write a program to do swapping of two elements using function with two
 pointers as arguments.</a>